texx00/sandypi/docker/readme.md

 ## Software updates

 The provided docker-compose file is setting up not only Sandypi but also Watchtower.
 The latter, is capable of monitoring the availability of updates for the other images.
-This means that by default, you will have always the latest available version of Sandypi running on your hardware.
+This means that if enabled, you will have always the latest available version of Sandypi running on your hardware.
-Automatic software updates can be disabled in Sandypi settings through the interface.
+Automatic software updates can be enabled in Sandypi settings through the interface.

 To manually force an update: